4awpawz/fusion.ssg.web/src/templates/docs/projectstructure.md

         </tr>
         <tr>
             <td>src/css</td>
             <td>Contains your site's css.
-If you are using a css pre compiler, you should target its output to this folder.</td>
+If you are using a css pre compiler, you should target its output to this folder.
+During builds, fusion.ssg copies all the .css file from this folder to the targeted build folder's css folder.</td>
         </tr>
         <tr>
             <td>src/data</td>